denten-books/plain-text/0-chapter.md

 to reading for surface meaning alone.
 How will close reading persist when the reading device reconfigures the text to fit individual tastes, mood, or politics?
 How would we even agree on the fact that we are reading the same text?
-The very possibility of interpretation comes into question.
+The very feasibility of interpretation comes into question.

-To trace the hidden flows of textual governance and control, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to have a voice in contemporary life.
-Technology does not silence---it transforms the nature of literary phenomena.
+To trace the hidden flows of textual governance and control, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of signs indicating the "evanescent absence" of life.[^ln-lacan] I write *Plain Text* with fatigue in response to the pervasive post- or anti- humanism that grips contemporary criticism of technology.
+Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature and literary analysis continue to have a voice in contemporary life.
+Technology does not silence---it transforms the nature of textual phenomena.
 The instruments of literary analysis should consequently evolve to deal with new technological contingencies.
 Where texts are encrypted, we decrypt.
 If "automated discourse analysis has taken command,"[@kittler_gramophone_1999, 263] then we will engineer analytical automatons that command on our behalf.
+Such small acts of resistance can recover a measure of agency from the determinism of... take your
+pick: markets, complex systems, unconscious drives, monistic universes, social networks, technology, nature, bureaucracy, war...
+The possibility of human erasure "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387], compels not the strengthening of one's commitment to anti-humanism, but the need to mobilize whatever modest means of agency still available to counteract determinism in all its forms.

 The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and device.
 For